epferrari/octane/octane.md

 ##### View Models

 A View Model in Octane is actually initialized in tandem with each Model instance, but its purpose is different enough to warrant its own explanation.
 The View Model has one job and one job only: to keep the data in the view in sync with the Model's state at all times.
 This means when a user enters or selects information in the UI, the Model is updated.
-Conversely, if user-entered data is manipulated by the Controller in any way or there's a change to any data point in the Model's scope, the view reflects that newly altered data syncronously.
+Conversely, if user-entered data is manipulated by the Controllers, hooks, or your application logic in any way, the View Model ensures that each view reflects that newly altered data syncronously.

-You won't interact with the View Model directly.
-It serves as an interface layer, performing its job silently in cooperation to your Controllers, Models, and Views.
+In most cases, you won't interact with a View Model directly.
+It serves as an interface layer, performing its job silently in cooperation to your Controllers, Models, and Views, although it can be extended to encompass more complex logic for views that require it.

 <a class="btn btn-info pull-right" href="#view-models-api" role="button">View Models</a>